The Runaway Train

 to go home safe and sound.

-We get on this same train again and again
+We get on this same train again and again.

-and it takes us on a pleasant journey
+It takes us on a pleasant journey

 and we disembark as usual